rust-lang/nomicon/src/other-reprs.md

 # repr(u*), repr(i*)

-These specify the size to make a C-like enum.
+These specify the size to make a field-less enum.
 If the discriminant overflows the integer it has to fit in, it will produce a compile-time error.
 You can manually ask Rust to allow this by setting the overflowing element to explicitly be 0.
 However Rust will not allow you to create an enum where two variants have the same discriminant.

-The term "C-like enum" only means that the enum doesn't have data in any of its variants.
-A C-like enum without a `repr(u*)` or `repr(C)` is still a Rust native type, and does not have a stable ABI representation.
+The term "field-less enum" only means that the enum doesn't have data in any of its variants.
+A field-less enum without a `repr(u*)` or `repr(C)` is still a Rust native type, and does not have a stable ABI representation.
 Adding a `repr` causes it to be treated exactly like the specified integer size for ABI purposes.

-A non-C-like enum is a Rust type with no guaranteed ABI (even if the only data is `PhantomData` or something else with zero size).
+Any enum with fields is a Rust type with no guaranteed ABI (even if the only data is `PhantomData` or something else with zero size).

 Adding an explicit `repr` to an enum suppresses the null-pointer